top of page

 Traci's Paws blog The Paws Spot states to bring 2 weeks supply of food when packing for an evacuation.

-We never want to experience an evacuation due to an awful event like wildfire, mudslide, earthquake, or any other natural disaster, but we know that we can be prepared and ready if one should uproot us from our home.
+We never want to experience an evacuation due to an awful event like a wildfire, mudslide, earthquake, or any other natural disaster, but we know that we can be prepared and ready if one were to uproot us from our home.

-Here is an UPDATE to The Paws Spot pet blog, a Wildfire Evacuation Guide with a graphic made and provided by CAL FIRE that we wanted to provide you all.
-Some information is like what we've provided, and some are very new, but we wanted to add it to our blog because it is crucial and from the PROS!
+Here is an update to The Paws Spot pet blog: a Wildfire Evacuation Guide with a graphic created and provided by CAL FIRE, which we wanted to share with you all.
+Some information is similar to what we've provided, and some are very new, but we wanted to add it to our blog because it is crucial and from the pros!

-It includes information on evacuation prep and evacuating with livestock and on what to do if you absolutely must leave any animals behind.
+It includes information on evacuation preparation and evacuating with livestock, as well as what to do if you absolutely must leave any animals behind.

 Click the graphic below for details.